Blosc/blogsite/posts/breaking-down-memory-walls.rst

 * **Support for contexts**: useful when we have different threads and we want to decompress data simultaneously.
 Assigning a context per each thread is enough to allow the simultaneous use of the different cores without badly interfering with each other.

-* **Easy access to chunks**: an integer is assigned to the different chunks so that requesting a specific chunk is just a matter of specifying its number and a decompressed chunk is returned.
-So pointer arithmetic is replaced by indexing operations, making the code less prone to get severe errors (i.e. if a chunk does not exist, an error code is returned instead of creating a segmentation fault).
+* **Easy access to chunks**: an integer is assigned to the different chunks so that requesting a specific chunk is just a matter of specifying its number and then it gets decompressed and returned in one shot.
+So pointer arithmetic is replaced by indexing operations, making the code less prone to get severe errors (e.g. if a chunk does not exist, an error code is returned instead of creating a segmentation fault).

 If you are curious on how the super-chunk can be created and used, just check the `sources for the benchmark <https://github.com/Blosc/c-blosc2/blob/master/bench/sum_openmp.c#L144-L157>`_ used for this blog.